Hypercubed/dynamo/README.md

 ### Instance methods

-So far we have used classes only to define the types and signatures.
+So far we have used class instance methods only to define the types and signatures.
 However, the `type` and `signature` decorators also work on static, private and protected methods and the typed-function itself could be an instance method on a class.

 ```ts
 class FishFood {